DataDog/datadog-lambda-js/CONTRIBUTING.md

 # Contributing

 We love pull requests.
-Here's a quick guide.
+For new features, consider opening an issue to discuss the idea first.
+When you're ready to open a pull requset, here's a quick guide.

 1. Fork, clone and branch off `main`:
     ```bash